Leantime/docker-leantime/README.md

 -e MYSQL_USER=admin \
 -e MYSQL_PASSWORD=321.qwerty \
 -e MYSQL_DATABASE=leantime \
---name leantime leantime/leantime:2.0
+--name leantime leantime/leantime:latest
 ```
 Once started you can go to `<yourdomain.com>/install` and run the installation script.

-## Full set up with MySql and Network
+## Full set up with MySQL and network

-If you don't have a mysql database set up and would like to create a container follow these instruction.
+If you don't have a MySQL database set up and would like to create a container follow these instruction.

 1. Create the network so Leantime can communicate with the MySql container.